laravel/nova-docs/4.0/resources/relationships.md

 #### Nullable Relationships

-If you would like your `BelongsTo` relationship to be `nullable`, chain the `nullable` method onto the field's definition:
+If you would like your `BelongsTo` relationship to be `nullable`, you may simply chain the `nullable` method onto the field's definition:

 ```php
 use Laravel\Nova\Fields\BelongsTo;